Unit 234: Release

 It was released on digital platforms in the United Kingdom by Signature Entertainment on September 30, 2024.
 It was released in the United States by Brainstorm Media on May 9, 2025.

 Reception

-Hannah Rose of CBR gave the film a rating of 6 out of 10 and she said; It's not a classic, but at the very least Unit 234 shows just how much both its actors and its director are capable of, when given the chance.
+Hannah Rose of CBR gave the film a rating of 6 out of 10, stating "It's not a classic, but at the very least Unit 234 shows just how much both its actors and its director are capable of, when given the chance."

-Monique Jones of Common Sense Media gave the film a positive feedback and wrote; This is pretty standard, serviceable action-thriller fare.
+Monique Jones of Common Sense Media gave the film positive feedback, writing "This is pretty standard, serviceable action-thriller fare."

-An original score of B− was given by Brian Orndorf of Blu-ray.com and he wrote; Unit 234 actually makes its way to refreshingly dark final act, and the actors assembled mostly understand what’s required of them, getting the offering to moments of misery that are more compelling than the usual in chases and near-misses.
+An original score of B− was given by Brian Orndorf of Blu-ray.com, who wrote "Unit 234 actually makes its way to refreshingly dark final act, and the actors assembled mostly understand what’s required of them, getting the offering to moments of misery that are more compelling than the usual in chases and near-misses."